-For years, the default answer to “we need feature X” was “subscribe to a SaaS for that”.
-It’s still the right choice in many cases.
+For years, the default answer to "we need feature X" was "subscribe to a SaaS for that."
+It is still the right choice in many cases.

-What’s changing is the cost of exploring the alternative.
-With modern AI tools, the jump from “this workflow creates recurring friction” to “we have a working prototype” is dramatically smaller than it used to be — often minutes or a few hours, not weeks.
-Not because AI ships production systems by itself, but because it compresses the slowest part of the process: turning intent into a runnable, integrated draft.
+What has changed is the cost of testing the alternative.
+With modern AI tools, the jump from "this workflow keeps causing friction" to "we have a working prototype" is much smaller than it used to be.
+Often it is hours, not weeks.
+AI does not ship production systems on its own.
+It speeds up the slowest part of the process: turning intent into something you can run in your own stack.

-That shift matters most for simple, niche products: the kind of tool that is useful, but only if it fits your process.
-When the process doesn’t fit the default, you either pay for a higher tier, stitch together workarounds, or live with friction.
-AI opens a fourth option: build a small tailored solution and keep refining it as your needs evolve.
-Even if you still choose a SaaS, a fast prototype is a powerful way to clarify requirements and evaluate what you’re actually paying for.
+This shift matters most for small, niche products: tools that are useful only when they match your process.
+When the fit is off, you usually choose between paying for a higher tier, stitching together workarounds, or living with the friction.
+AI adds a fourth option: build a small custom tool and keep refining it.
+Even when you still choose SaaS, a fast prototype helps you clarify requirements and judge what you are paying for.

 A concrete example: calendar booking

 Calendar booking is a great example because it looks simple from the outside: show availability, let someone pick a slot, send an invite.
 There are plenty of great services here (Calendly and many alternatives).
-Free tiers tend to be limited (customization, features, number of connected accounts), which is completely reasonable — it’s how pricing works — but it often clashes with the messy reality of how people actually manage calendars.
+Free tiers tend to be limited (customization, features, number of connected accounts), which is completely reasonable, but it often clashes with how people actually manage calendars.

 If you want a quick overview of options and tradeoffs, this roundup is useful: https://www.usemotion.com/blog/calendly-vs-tidycal

-I wanted a booking flow on my own site that matched my constraints precisely: one simple call type, availability merged across multiple Google accounts and calendars into a single view of open slots, a few pragmatic scheduling rules (weekdays, working hours, slot length, buffer time, minimum notice, how far ahead to show), and a lightweight approval step: the visitor requests a time, I confirm it, and only then the calendar invite (with a Google Meet link) is sent.
+I wanted a booking flow on my own site that matched my constraints: one call type, availability merged across multiple Google accounts and calendars into a single view of open slots, practical scheduling rules (weekdays, working hours, slot length, buffer time, minimum notice, and how far ahead to show), and a lightweight approval step.
+The visitor requests a time, I confirm it, and only then the calendar invite (with a Google Meet link) is sent.

 In practice, that approval step matters.
 After a visitor selects a slot and submits the form, I receive an email with the request details and two links: confirm or decline.
 If I confirm, the system re-checks the slot, creates the event in Google Calendar, and sends an official calendar invitation email to the attendee (and updates my calendar).
 If I decline, the requester gets a polite "not available" email and can pick another time.